inganta23/citysearch/README.md

 ## Overview

-The City Search Application is a Spring Boot-based service that provides city suggestions based on user queries and optional geographical coordinates.
+The City Search Application is a Spring Boot-based service that provides city suggestions based on user queries and geographical coordinates.
 It allows users to upload city data and retrieve suggestions efficiently.

 ## Features